Select your country

 Things like the CIST Benchmarks, advice given out by Microsoft, and the NIST Framework are great starting points.
 Then get any changes tested by a trusted independent penetration testing team, making sure that you follow up on all recommendations and get them retested.

 These are just the starting points for protecting against ransomware, once you are happy with the basics you can start looking at your detection and response, policy and procedure, and more advanced threat hunting and system hardening.
+Indeed, the fight against ransomware is ongoing, and it requires constant vigilance and adaptation.

 We hosted a panel discussion with our in-house experts on how to beat ransomware and we have published a comprehensive guide to tackle the cyber extortion threat.
 Don’t hesitate to delve into it.
 And of course, reach out to us for advice and help, before, during and/or after an attack.